HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/modify_dam/dam_edit_image.md

       - "5:4"
 ```

-`cropAspectRatio` as an array of aspect ratio string, which will be passed to DAM as an environment variable.
+`cropAspectRatio` is an array of aspect ratio string, which will be passed to DAM as an environment variable.

 Newly added aspect ratios can be seen on the DAM UI.